apache/cloudstack-documentation/source/installguide/configuration.rst

-   Before you can fill out this screen, you need to prepare the secondary storage by setting up NFS shares and installing the latest CloudStack System VM template.
+   Before you can fill out this screen, you need to prepare the secondary storage by setting up NFS shares and installing the latest CloudStack System VM Template.
 See Adding Secondary Storage :

    -  **NFS Server.** The IP address of the server or fully qualified domain name of the server.